Bhupenderrawal/Play-Store-Apps-Analysis-Visualization-Using-SQL-Python/README.md

   * This project also involves visualizing the data to better and easily understand trends and different categories.

 ## Project Modules:
-  * Module 1: Pre-processing, Analyzing data using Python and SQL.
+  *  [Module 1](https://github.com/Bhupenderrawal/Play-Store-Apps-Analysis-Visualization-Using-SQL-Python/tree/master/Module%201) : Pre-processing, Analyzing data using Python and SQL.
   * Module 2: Visualizing data using Power BI.

 ## Project Prerequisites
   * SQL (MYSQL)